LionHeart123/WatchOS2_Complication/README.md

 The others' useages will just like CLKComplicationTemplateModularLargeStandardBody used my example

-In my example I will show you how to bulid a complication genre TV shows in a short time It can do "TimeTravel" with your digital crown
+In my example I will show you how to bulid a complication about TV shows in a short time

+It can do "TimeTravel" with you by using digital crown

 To run the example
 you are required at least Xcode 7.0 beta and OS X 10.10